ten-protocol/go-ten/design/cryptography.md

   - Using `AccessList` Address _Null Address_ combined with Storage Key _hexadecimal 1-5_ determines the revelation period
   - Transactions without Revelation Period specified are encrypted by default using the smallest unit of time revelation period

+### 4. Reveal the rollup transactions
+- L1 blocks are used as a clock mechanism
+  - There are 5 revelation periods
+    * XS - 12 seconds (1 block)
+    * S - 1 hour (3600/12 = 300 blocks)
+    * M - 1 day (24 * 3600/12 = 7200 blocks)
+    * L - 1 month (30 * 24 * 3600/12 = 216000 blocks)
+    * XL - 1 year (12 * 30 * 24 * 3600/12 = 2592000 blocks)
+- Central Sequencer stores the rollup revelation keys in a database with the corresponding decrypt time.
+- When a Light Batch is created, the keys that available to be reveled, are appended to the LB and removed from the database.
+- In the first phase, validators do not calculate reveal keys, they only release the keys that are reveled from the central sequencer.

+### Details

+#### AccessList

 The [specification](https://eips.ethereum.org/EIPS/eip-2930) of the `AccessList` Field is as follows: